luwei0917/TruthTree/README.md

 * imply: ->
 * not: !

-TODO List
+TODO List:
-1. after load, then add node will not reset everything.
+* after load, then add node will not reset everything.
-2. more detailed statement position check.
+* more detailed statement position check.
-3. automatic grading system.
+* automatic grading system.
-4. better interface
+* better interface

 License
 -------